Take a Nap! 7 Benefits of Power Naps

-1. Tired people tend to eat fatty, unhealthy foods: sufficient sleep can thus help you lose weight.
+- Tired people tend to eat fatty, unhealthy foods: sufficient sleep can help you lose weight.

-2. Taking a nap can increase your ability to concentrate and help you to remember things better.
+- Taking a nap can increase your ability to concentrate and help you remember things better.

-4. Adequate sleep also helps you to stay looking young.
+- Adequate sleep also helps you maintain your youthful glow.

-6. A power nap improves your mood!
-(Inadequate sleep can cause irritability.)
+- A power nap improves your mood!
+(Inadequate sleep can make you grouchy.)